Linear Start Mechanism

 to reform the brass rod to have a hook.
 The brass is Alloy 260, which can be

-bent thousands of times without fatigue.
+bent hundreds of times without fatigue.

 Mounting the GLB to the Track